vernonet/ESP32_PRJ/esp32s2_usb_mic_uac1_2/README.md

   ...
 Use "CFG_TUSB_DEBUG=1 or 0".
   With "CFG_TUSB_DEBUG=2" you will not be able to record the sound.
-  Works only on windows 10-11 ,Linux (tested on Linux Mint), older versions of windows need a driver with support for audio class 2.0.
+  Works on windows XP, 7-11 ,Linux (tested on Linux Mint), older versions of windows need a driver with support for audio class 2.0.

 # License